 One of the Road Scholars later fussed that the steam and coal smoke spoiled the view.
 In my book the smoke WAS the view!

-We didn't see many wind turbines on our travels but solar energy was very common.
-Almost every roof in the little village is covered with solar panels.
+Once we left the Netherlands, we didn't see many wind turbines, but solar energy was very common.
+Almost every roof in this little village is covered with solar panels.

 Our government is still looking backwards to the industry of yesterday rather than forward into how we can succeed in the future.
 For example, the new tax proposal slashes R&D tax relief.
 Grrr.

 We continue to pass locks.
 This one has lots of mooring for vessels waiting to go downriver.

 When we reached our drop-off point in Zeil am Main, our buses were waiting to take us on our excursion to the Schloss Weissenstein.
 On the way we passed through a variety of quaint towns.

 Our guide told a story about this Gothic chapel in the town of Hassfurt.
 I snapped a picture of the chapel and promptly forgot the story.
 Resurrecting the details is a testament to the power of the WWW.